Easy Ways To Fix And Cover A Bathroom Wall

 How to fix holes in plasterboard walls

-The process to repair a hole in a plasterboard wall isn’t too different from the repair process for cracks but does require some extra materials.
+The process of repairing a hole in a plasterboard wall isn’t too different from the repair process for cracks but does require some extra materials.

 Depending on the size of the whole, you’ll likely need to fix it using a plasterboard patch.